 The proportion does however not tell us about the real number of people living on less than $1.25 a day and their distribution.
 Figure 3 shows this relationship for the same regions.
 Out of an estimated 251 million people in forests and savannahs below the extreme poverty line, 63% can be found in Africa and 34% in Asia.
 Notably only 3%, or 7.8 million people, live in Latin American countries, even if this represents 82% of the rural extreme poor in these countries.
 This can be explained by a much lower poverty rates in Latin America compared to the other two regions.
 If savannahs are excluded, this increase slightly up to 5%, while the share of Asia goes up to 59% and is reduced to 36% for Africa.

 Figure 2: Distribution of the total number of 251 million rural people living on less than $1.25 a day residing in or around forests and savannahs.
-Source: Own calculations based on IFAD (2016) and Chomitz (2007)
+Source: calculations based on IFAD (2016) and Chomitz (2007)

-Share of income arriving from forest resources among the rural poor
+Share of income coming from forest resources among the rural poor

-If the rural poor to a large degree have some sort of forest dependency and if forest areas are prone to high poverty rates, it leads us to ask in what way forest resources support rural households?
+If the rural poor to a large degree have some sort of forest dependency and if forest areas are prone to high poverty rates how do forest resources support rural households?
 Much more than a coping mechanisms in times of crisis, forests are a major part of rural diversified livelihoods.
-The role of forests to reduce long-term poverty has though been found to be much more complex – and with the exception of a few specialized NWFPs - the potential for intensifying the production of forest products as a way out of poverty has been limited.
-This is largely due to the inherent economy of NWFPs as being extensively cultivated in remote areas with low yields of return.
+The role of forests in reducing long-term poverty has however been found to be much more complex – and with the exception of a few specialized NWFPs - the potential for intensifying the production of forest products as a way out of poverty has been limited.
+This is largely due to the current economy of NWFPs that are mainly collected or cultivated in remote areas with low yields of return.